Washoe County, Nevada: 2016

 The Demographics of Washoe County covers 6,540.4 square miles.
 There are approximately 42,154 households in the unincorporated areas with an estimated population of 419,948.
 The average household size in 2007 was estimated at 2.70.
 The Truckee Meadows Fire Protection District is charged with fire protection and emergency services in the unincorporated areas of the county.

+Economy

+Between 2020 and 2025, the number of jobs in Washoe County rose 13.1 percent, compared with 10.6 percent nationally.

+Outside Reno and Sparks, the county has several distinct local economies.
+More than 40 percent of jobs across the Lake Tahoe Basin were related to tourism in 2013.
+Ridgeline, which makes software for investment management firms, describes the Lake Tahoe area as its headquarters and lists an office in Incline Village.
+The company raised $250 million at a $1.4 billion valuation in 2026.

 Politics

 Washoe County was rather conservative for an urban county for much of the late twentieth century.
 It voted for the Republican candidate all but once between 1944 and 2004 (in the 1964 Democratic landslide).
 However, starting in the 1990s, it became more competitive, going from a 22-point win for George H. W. Bush in 1988 to only a three-point win for Bush in 1992.
 From 1996 to 2004, the Republican candidate tallied a margin greater than four points only once, in 2000.
 The county swung hard to Barack Obama in 2008, going from a four-point margin for George W. Bush in 2004 to a 12-point margin for Obama in 2008.
 Since then, it has always voted Democratic in presidential elections, albeit by relatively narrow margins consistently under 5%.
 In 2016 and 2024, Donald Trump lost the county even as he won the presidency, the first time in 124 years that a Republican won the White House without winning Washoe County.

 While Washoe is now more of a swing county federally, it remains very Republican down ballot.
 Republicans still hold the majority of the county's seats in the state legislature.
 Democratic strength is concentrated in Reno and Sparks, while the rest of the county remains powerfully Republican.

 The county is governed by an elected five-member Board of County Commissioners and an appointed county manager.
 The commissioners serve staggered four-year terms - three are elected during midterm elections and two during presidential elections.